Study: World’s pile of electronic waste grows ever higher

-BERLIN (AP) — The world’s mountain of discarded flat-screen TVs, cellphones and other electronic goods grew to a record high last year, according to an annual report released Thursday.
+BERLIN (AP) — The world’s mountain of discarded flat-screen televisions, cell phones and other electronic goods grew to a record high last year, according to an annual report released Thursday.

 The U.N.-backed study estimated the amount of e-waste that piled up globally in 2019 at 53.6 million metric tonnes (59.1 million tons) – almost 2 million metric tons more than the previous year.